 I’m an economist and regulatory hacker living in Washington, DC, and a senior research fellow at the Center for Growth and Opportunity at Utah State University.
 My fondest wish is that GDP per capita would reach $200k by 2050.
 To get there, we need lots of new hard technology, and inevitably that hard technology is going to be deployed in highly regulated industries.
 I try to stack the regulatory deck in favor of new technology and of the economic and social change it brings about.

 Before I got started in tech policy, I thought I wanted to be a professor.
 I have a PhD in economics from George Mason University.

-In my spare time, I tweet and blog, think of startup ideas, try to not screw up my kids, consume great books and TV shows, write, study 中文, and seek out flow states.
+In my spare time, I tweet and blog, think of startup ideas, try to not screw up my kids, invest in exciting companies, read a lot of books, write, study 中文 to little avail, and seek out flow states.